ANKITSANJYAL/RectifiedHR/README.md

    python run_single_experiment.py --prompt "A beautiful landscape..." --cfg_scale 10 --sampler ddim
    ```

-4. **Reproduce paper figures:**
-   - All images referenced in the paper are in `paper/figures/`.
-   - To regenerate, rerun the above scripts with the same prompts/configs.
-   - Compile the paper with:
-     ```bash
-     cd paper
-     pdflatex paper.tex
-     bibtex paper
-     pdflatex paper.tex
-     pdflatex paper.tex
-     ```

 ## 📊 Results
 - Improved high-resolution image quality (512×512)